-Creating and Managing ad-hoc groups
+Creating and Managing a Google Group

 1. Select the Groups icon from the “waffle” in the upper-right-hand corner of any Google Workspace application, and near the top-left, click Create Group.